 I'm rushing to finish this article because I have an important meeting in The Shard, how can I get to the meeting from Whitechapel?
 I don't know about you, but this picture doesn't help me much, there's no way to identify Whitechapel, The Shard, or any streets or landmarks to guide me.
 Somebody shares with me a different picture:

-I can see Whitechapel and The Shard, I can even recognize some landmark!
+I can see Whitechapel and The Shard, I can even recognize some landmarks!
 I know where to go, this should be easy.
 This last picture is not reality, it's a simplified representation of London: a model.
 It allows me to ask specific questions and get answers.
-I can only ask specific questions since it's not all-inclusive, it omits information, it uses a single language, and simplifies reality in such a way that it's useful for our particular purposes.
+I can only ask specific questions since it's not all-inclusive, it omits information, uses a single language and simplifies reality in such a way that it's useful for our particular purposes.
 If my fingers are tired from writing this article and I don't want to walk to The Shard, what tube station should I use?
 Our previous model doesn't help us, we need to use a different one:

-The person I was going to meet has changed the meeting location, I have to meet him in Tate Modern.
+The person I was going to meet has changed the meeting location, I have to meet him at Tate Modern.
 Our little map of London doesn't include Tate Modern, but if we adapt it to include more areas of the city, it becomes useful.
 If we extrapolate this to a business with complex rules and procedures, the domain would be what the company does and how it does it to achieve its goals, the domain is our picture of London.
-In order to work with this complex domain in such a way that we can clearly see the business rules, easily adapt and expand them while being able to use the same shared language, we need to model it.## Sounds good, how can I start modeling?
+To work with this complex domain in such a way that we can see the business rules, and easily adapt and expand them while being able to use the same shared language, we need to model it.

 The DDD community offers us several guidelines to model our domain:

-- Partition your domain into smaller subdomains.
+Partition your domain into smaller subdomains.

-- Model each subdomain.
+Model each subdomain.

-- Listen to the experts language to guide you and use it with everyone and everywhere (code included)
+Listen to the experts' language to guide you and use it with everyone and everywhere (code included).